5 Things You Need to Know Before Getting a Facelift!

-- Sometimes a facelift isn’t enough!
+4. Sometimes a facelift isn’t the answer or is not enough!
 Those “bad” celebrity facelifts you sometimes see aren’t necessarily bad.
-Sometimes the doctor just didn’t finish the job.
+Sometimes the doctor just didn’t “finish the job”.
 A youthful face with a long upper lip looks unnatural, for example.
-If the actor or actress added a lip lift to the procedure they may have looked great!
-The key to getting it right is to keep things natural, balanced, and proportional.
+If the actor or actress added a Lip Lift procedure to the facelift, they may have looked great!
+Another common mistake is leaving behind the buccal fat pads.
+The key to getting a facelift right is to keep things natural, balanced, and proportional.
+And only a seasoned facial plastic surgeon will know the techniques and procedures needed to get it right.